Athena Wellness & Manual Therapy

 Myofascial Trigger point dry needling is a technique used by acupuncturists, doctors, and physical therapists to treat myofascial pain, dysfunction of skeletal muscle and connective tissue, and improve or regulate dysfunction.

 Muscles sometimes develop knotted areas called trigger points.
 These trigger points are highly sensitive and can be painful when touched.
-They are also often the cause of referred pain (or pain that affects another part of the body).
+They can also often be contributing to referred pain (or pain that affects another part of the body).
 Clinicians push thin solid needles through the skin into trigger points.
 The needles are used to stimulate the tissue, not to inject medication.
 Electrical stimulation can also be used with the needles for an enhanced effect.